After surviving the Holocaust, Judel and Pauline Schuster resettled in Buffalo, N.Y., to start an own families.

 Abe remembered how the neighborhood pool delivered out the little kid of their dad.
 He might cross down the water slide while the alternative children watched.

-“Everybody’s looking at him, and I’m like, ‘Yeah, it really is my dad.
+“Everybody’s looking at him, and I’m like, ‘Yeah, it is my dad.
 Whatever,’ ” he stated.
 “But it truly is how he turned into.
 He changed into like a kid.”